fluencelabs/docs/docs/new-build/Fluence Developer Documentation bdf8d06ad52e493fb765456dbd5480cd.md

 ## **Get started (with CLI)**

-[Fluence CLI](https://github.com/fluencelabs/fluence-cli) is your one-stop command line (CLI) shop to creating, deploying, paying, running, monitoring and removing distributed services to and from the Fluence peer-to-peer network.
+[Fluence CLI](https://github.com/fluencelabs/fluence-cli) is your one-stop command line interface (CLI) shop to creating, deploying, paying, running, monitoring and removing distributed services to and from the Fluence peer-to-peer network.
 Moreover, it provides scaffolding that frees you from writing your favorite boilerplate code.

 <aside>
 👉 Note that Fluence CLI is currently only available for *nix* systems including OSX and Windows Subsystem for Linux (WSL).
 Moreover, Fluence CLI installs all the required dependencies not already installed on your system including Rust.